HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Background and Related Work

 \subsection{Available solutions}

-In the software engineering literature, there are some models to describe experimentation in general.
-We can mention RIGHT~\cite{Fagerholm2017}, HYPEX~\cite{Olsson2014}, and QCD~\cite{Olsson2015}.
-The authors of these models analyzed the existing literature and current practices of companies applying experimentation.
-These models presented the process as cyclical approaches consisted of some steps executed continuously: identify, specify, and prioritize hypotheses, design an experiment, execute it, analyze the results, and update the hypotheses accordingly~\cite{Melegati2019}.
-Nevertheless, these models do not describe how hypotheses could be systematically identified.

-Other valuable pieces of \textLambda~knowledge come from practitioners-oriented literature.
-Here, we could mention the Customer Development~\cite{Blank2007} and the Lean Startup~\cite{Ries2011}.
-The latter had a huge success among practitioners and consisted of taking the founders' assumptions as hypotheses, building experiments to evaluate them, and based on the results, persevere or pivot to another idea.
-One criticism against the Lean Startup is exactly its lack of operationalization.
+Valuable pieces of prescriptive knowledge come from practitioner-oriented literature, such as the Customer Development~\cite{Blank2007} and the Lean Startup~\cite{Ries2011}.
+The latter had a huge success among practitioners and consisted of taking the founders' assumptions as hypotheses, building experiments to evaluate them, and based on the results, persevere or pivot, that is, change to another idea.
+One criticism against the Lean Startup is precisely its lack of operationalization.
 For instance, Bosch et al.~\cite{Bosch2013} proposed the Early-Stage Software Startup Development Model (ESSSDM) to tackle this problem.
-It consisted of three parts: idea generation, a prioritized backlog, and a funnel in which ideas are validated.
+It consisted of three parts: idea generation, a prioritized backlog, and a ``funnel''.
+This funnel comprises four steps: problem validation, solution validation, small-scale minimum viable product validation, and large-scale minimum viable product validation.
+Through this funnel, ideas are validated.
 To generate ideas, the authors suggested exploratory interviews, brainstorming, or following potential customers to understand their needs.

-To the best of our knowledge, the only technique explicitly focused on hypotheses elicitation is Assumption Mapping.
-It is a technique recently proposed by Bland et al.~\cite{Bland2019} consisting of a series of canvases, including the Business Model Canvas (BMC)~\cite{Osterwalder2009} to create hypotheses.
+In our exploration of the currently available practices to handle hypotheses in software startups~\cite{Melegati2021}, we identified several proposals to elicit hypotheses.
+We classified similar proposals into five categories.
+The most common category in the analyzed documents consisted of techniques based on canvases or maps, from which the best example is Assumption Mapping.
+This technique, recently proposed by Bland et al.~\cite{Bland2019}, consists of using a series of canvases, including the Business Model Canvas (BMC)~\cite{Osterwalder2009}, to create hypotheses.
 Although the BMC was initially based on an ontology systematically developed~\cite{Osterwalder2005}, Assumption Mapping has been neither derived nor evaluated scientifically.
-In summary, up to the moment, there is no hypothesis elicitation technique systematically derived and evaluated.